 Tip: Backup your database to en external USB pen drive or other external media.

 If you use RadioDJ to its full potential then you should have a STRESS FREE music experience.

-It may take you time to get your music sorted the way you want but the hard work will all be worth it in the long run.
+It may take you time to get your music collection sorted and catalogued the way you want but the hard work will all be worth it in the long run.